manbradcalf/StatFoundry/README.md

 └── .github/         # GitHub workflows
 ```

+## Graph Architecture

+The core of the graph database lies across two axes

+### Temporal Axis: Plays to Seasons

+`(Play)-[:OF]->(Game)-[:OF]->(Week)-[:OF]->(Season)`

+### Organizational Axis: Players to Leagues

+`(Player)-[:OF]->(Team)-[:OF]->(Division)-[:OF]->(Conference)-[:OF]->(League)`

+In certain places, these axes converge, creating a compound node.
+These are essentially lenses to view events from different perspectives.

+`(Entity)-[:MADE]->(CompoundNode)-[:OF]->(TemporalNode)`

+`(Player)-[:MADE]->(PlayerPlay)-[:OF]->(Play)`

+`(Player)-[:MADE]->(PlayerGame)-[:OF]->(Game)`

+`(Team)-[:MADE]->(TeamGame)-[:OF]->(Game)`

+etc...

+### Relationships: There are 2 relationship types in this design

+`MADE` is used when a Node creates a CompoundNode

+`OF` represents a continuation along one of the defined axes.
+Essentiall aggregating up to the whole.

+This pattern of scales nicely within the realm of American Football, as we can add college and USFL pretty easily with this pattern.
+We can also add things like coaches, coaching trees, officials, officiating crews, broadcasters.
+Think, maybe we can quantify the broadcaster's jinx, via analyzing `(BroadcastPlay)-[OF]->(NFLPlay)`

+The pattern also seems to scale well outside of most organized sports, where teams are divided into divisions which make up leagues consisting of a collection games

+## Design Considerations

+While a graph database might seem like overkill for the current data model which follows fairly rigid hierarchical relationships, the choice was made with future extensibility in mind.
+The real power of the graph model will emerge as we add:

+- Historical relationships (player transfers between teams, coaching changes)
+- Complex interconnections (player-to-player interactions, teammate history)
+- Multi-dimensional analysis (broadcast crews, weather conditions, stadium data)
+- Cross-league relationships (college to NFL transitions, USFL/XFL crossovers)
+- Social/influence networks (coaching trees, player mentorships)

+These additions will create a rich web of relationships that would be challenging to model and query efficiently in a traditional relational database.
+The graph structure will allow us to:

+1. Discover hidden patterns and relationships
+2. Perform complex path-finding queries
+3. Analyze network effects and influence
+4. Scale horizontally as new relationship types are added

+The initial investment in graph architecture positions us well for these future enhancements while maintaining a clean and intuitive data model for the current scope.

 ## Development Setup

 ### Python Environment

 ```bash
 # Install pyenv (if not already installed)
 brew install pyenv